awsdocs/amazon-ec2-user-guide/doc_source/accelerated-computing-instances.md

 ## Release Notes<a name="gpu-instance-current-limitations"></a>
 + You must launch the instance using an HVM AMI\.
-+ GPU\-based instances can't access the GPU unless the NVIDIA drivers are installed\.
 + The following are requirements for G4 instances:
   + NVMe drivers must be installed\.
 EBS volumes are exposed as [NVMe block devices](nvme-ebs-volumes.md)\.
   + Elastic Network Adapter \([ENA](enhanced-networking-ena.md)\) drivers must be installed\.